Smart Snacks and Nutrition Promotion

 Nutrition Education Support

-Learn about our “Eliminating the Harmful 7” project with LifeTime Foundation and Chef Ann Foundation on the District Nutrition Services page.
+Learn about our Ingredient Guide for Better School Food Purchasing project with LifeTime Foundation and Chef Ann Foundation on the Wellness Projects with Partners page.

 Smarter Lunchroom Strategies

 Brooklyn Center Community Schools' kitchens practice Smarter Lunchroom Strategies during the lunch programs.
 The practices encourage students to choose more vegetables and fruit options.
 One strategy that has been successful at Brooklyn Center STEAM Middle and High School is utilizing the "Share Cart" to provide extra fruit as a supplement afternoon snack for for the out-of-school time programs.
 The extra food is used to fuel the students after school, rather than becoming trash!
-For more information visit the Smarter Lunchrooms Movement website.
+Click here for more information about the Smarter Lunchrooms movement.

 Brooklyn Center Community Schools strives to plan and schedule for the most beneficial meal times.
-The Time for Lunch Brief offers information about school meal times best practices.
+Making Time For School Lunch offers information about school meal times best practices.